• Home |

 Best 6.5 Grendel Ammo ammo for sale

-You've heard all the hype that the 6.5mm Grendel was designed for long-range shooting out of the AR-15 platform.
+The 6.5mm Grendel is designed for long-range shooting out of the AR-15 platform.
 Its incredible accuracy and low recoil have generated quite a stir amongst hog hunters, deer hunters, and long-distance shooting enthusiasts.

-If you don't feel like reading the whole review, the Hornady Black 6.5 Grendel 123 Grain ELD is the best ammo overall for the 6.5mm Grendel.
+Short on time?
+Then let's cut out the fat.
+Hornady Black 123 Grain ELD Match is the best ammo overall for the 6.5mm Grendel.

 The Best Ammo for the 6.5 Grendel On the Market